Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 It also comes with a respectable weight capacity of 300 lb, allowing it to accommodate folks of most sizes safely.

-And in terms of physical size, with a footprint of only 40″ x 21″, the SB900 is actually pretty compact compared to most indoor cycles.
+And in terms of physical size, with a footprint of only 54″ x 21″, the SB900 is pretty average compared to most indoor cycles, so you won’t have to worry about it taking up too much space.

 Overall, I love how heavy this bike is because it’s going to make for a more commercial-like feel during workouts (just keep this in mind before you try to move it).